 - Methodology Development Partnership with Australian Bureau of Statistics

 - Sampling for Sub-populations in Household Surveys with application to Maori and Pacific Sampling

-- Collaboration with New Zealand Ministry of Health (with A/Prof Robert Clark)
+- Collaboration with New Zealand Ministry of Health (with Associate Professor Robert Clark)

 - Health Track